 The idea for this post came from the picture above.
 As you can see, the fastest population growth in the United States has been in southern and western states, led by Nevada, Arizona, and Florida.
 Northern and central states have grown much more slowly, and West Virginia’s population even shrank a little bit.
 In the following charts, I’ve graphed the data above, and added in Canadian provinces, Mexican states, and Caribbean countries to provide further points of comparison.
-The x-axis shows population growth between 1950-2016, the y-axis shows total population size as of 2016.
+The x-axis shows population growth between 1950-2016 in percentage terms, the y-axis shows total population size as of 2016 (in millions).

 This first chart shows just American states and Canadian provinces: